Valletta - Things to Do in Valletta in August

 What to Pack

-Modest clothing for church visits - shoulders and knees must be covered in St. John's Co-Cathedral and other religious sites, even in 32°C (89°F) heat
+Modest clothing for church visits - lightweight long pants or knee-length skirts and shirts covering shoulders are required for St John's Co-Cathedral and other religious sites, and they enforce this strictly even in August heat

 Insider Knowledge